isaacev/MiniPy/NOTES.md

 # Notes

 ## TODO
-+ Change token types to an enumerator like ErrorTypes
 + Improve PRINT to handle more than 1 argument
 + Rework error messages and error reporting (with remedy feature?)